Create task

 Request

-command, remembering to replace the ${VARNAME}
+Enter the following curl command, remembering to replace the ${VARNAME} variables with the appropriate values:

 curl --location "${API_BASE_URL}/api/tasking/v2/tasks" \